 Goldsworthy writes “this is a long book, but could easily have been twice or three times the size” (p.
 11).
 For his monumental Caesar, Goldsworthy had available to him the commander's own accounts of the Gallic and Civil Wars, which the biographer expertly dissected and analysed in minute detail.
 The result ran to some 280,000 words.
 In contrast, Augustus runs to approximately 235,000 words.
 True, the only first-hand account written by Augustus that has come down to us is his Res Gestae (a document describing the personal achievements, military and diplomatic victories and generosity to the imperium of the Roman People) and some letters recorded by Suetonius.
 All other written evidence is by third parties, much of it is not contemporary, and was composed with the benefit of hindsight.
 Yet the reign of Augustus is still one of the best documented periods of the Ancient World.
 One wonders why Goldsworthy was not more ambitious and did not push for a longer account.

 Augustus is undoubtedly a fine book and I enjoyed it very much.
 A reader owning Goldsworthy's Caesar and Antony and Cleopatra will certainly want to add this to his/her library to complete the trilogy.
 The author's lively conversational style, going light on the academic controversies, will appeal to the general reader.
 The book comes into a market where several biographies of Augustus are already available.
 The news release supplied by the publisher claims Goldsworthy recounts the “events of Augustus' long life in greater detail than ever before”.
-It is certainly a much more substantial study than the short form biographies Augustus Caesar by David Shotter (2005), or The Age of Augustus of Werner Eck (2007), or Augustus: Introduction to the Life of an Emperor (2012) by Karl Galinsky, or the longer Augustus of Pat Southern (1998).
-It is more academically rigorous than Augustus: Godfather of Europe by Richard Holland (2005), or the best selling Augustus: The Life of Rome’s First Emperor by Anthony Everitt (2006), or Auguste by Pierre Cosme (2009); but it is arguably only on a par for “greater detail” with the Augustus: Prinzeps und Monarch (1999) of Dietmar Kienast.
+It is certainly a much more substantial study than the short form biographies Augustus Caesar by David Shotter (2005), or The Age of Augustus by Werner Eck (2007), or Augustus: Introduction to the Life of an Emperor (2012) by Karl Galinsky, or the longer Augustus by Pat Southern (1998 - German Edition).
+It is more academically rigorous than Augustus: Godfather of Europe by Richard Holland (2005), or the best selling Augustus: The Life of Rome's First Emperor by Anthony Everitt (2006), or Auguste by Pierre Cosme (2009); but it is arguably only on a par for “greater detail” with the Augustus: Prinzeps und Monarch (1999) by Dietmar Kienast.